Promoting British Values at Castledon

 - To provide an environment where pupils can take risks and develop good self-esteem.

 Pupils have the opportunity to have their voices heard through our School Council and pupil questionnaires.
-The election of the head of school council as well as nominating and voting for Jack Petchey award winners occurs throughout the year.
+The election of our school council members as well as nominating and voting for Jack Petchey award winners occurs throughout the year.
 A school council models a ballot/election system to support their understanding of our election system once a year.
 School council representatives discuss with their classes and then vote on a variety of issues including our school nominated charities for the year.
+PSHE lessons in the older years focus on how and why Britain is a democratic country and how parliament and the government work.
+Students learn about how to vote and are encouraged to engage and take interest in political issues.
+We feel it is crucial that our students feel that they are a valued part of society with a voice and they progress to become responsible citizens and can play a part in improving the community and world that we live in.

 The Rules of Law: